zentrope/blog.devtrope/resources/posts/get-along.md

 elevator.
 Wear headphones as much as possible.
 Do not keep personal items on or near your desk.
 Do not keep anything personal on your work computer.
 Do not eat lunch with others.
 Do not attend optional meetings.
 Do not engage in small talk.
-Do engage in conversations about craft, theory, process, past mistakes, past victories, past jobs, past relationships, future prospects.
+Do not engage in conversations about craft, theory, process, past mistakes, past victories, past jobs, past relationships, future prospects.
 Do not talk.